 Fortunately, you will not need to pass this test again before applying for British Citizenship in the future.

-The test includes questions on politics, history and culture and practice tests are available to help you pass the first time.
+The test includes questions on politics, history and culture and practice tests are available to help you pass.

 For those who are not able to apply for Indefinite Leave to Remain after five years, there is also the 10-year route.

 If you have stayed in the UK on different visas with no breaks in between, you can apply after 10 years.
-You will also need to meet the same requirements, such as the English Language and Life in the UK tests.
+You will also need to meet the same requirements, such as proof of B1 English Language, and a pass in the Life in the UK tests.